7 Bona Fide Witches Share Their Self-Care Routines

 Urick’s an empath, so she makes sure to spend time by herself—particularly in nature.
 Taking that time to cleanse and recollect helps her stay centered.

-Being in beautiful places is really important—whether it’s nature or, I don’t know, the nice coffee shop down the street.
+Being in beautiful places is really important—whether it’s nature or the nice coffee shop down the street.

 Urick has also found that her physical environment impacts her ability to practice self-care.
 “I’m very much about my material possessions.
 My space and how it’s kept really affects my mind. so I’m constantly cleansing and purging things,” she says.
-“Being in beautiful places is really important—whether it’s nature or, I don’t know, the nice coffee shop down the street.”
+“Being in beautiful places is really important—whether it’s nature or the nice coffee shop down the street.”

 Urick also draws on community to stay centered.
 She recently met up with other Los Angeles–based witches to spend some time together—specifically, to circle up for a working, watch The Love Witch and make love candles.
 (Urick expected her candle to be a passion working that would bring more energy into her relationships, but found that it turned into more of a self-love candle—one encouraging her to have a softer relationship with herself.)